-Learn when and where you will be eligible to book an appointment for your second dose of the covid 19 vaccines.
+Learn when and where you can book an appointment for your second dose of the covid 19 vaccines.

 Accelerating second doses

 A stable and reliable supply of covid 19 vaccines has allowed the province to quickly expand eligibility and access to Ontarians to receive the vaccine ahead of schedule, providing a strong level of protection against the virus.

 Your appointment for your second dose must be at least:

 - 8 weeks after your first dose of AstraZeneca with informed consent

 - 28 days after your first dose of Moderna or Pfizer